vercas/Beelzebub/MAKEFILES.md

 ## Beelzebub's Makefiles

-All the settings for building Beelzebub are given in its makefiles.
+All the options for building Beelzebub are given in its makefiles.
 In other words, the whole build process can be controlled imperatively.

 ### Partial builds, full builds